kathesch/JuliaTutorial.jl/docs/src/index.md

 ```@example 1
 lu_decomposition!(A)
 ```
+# Putting it all together as a linear Solver

-We finally have all the pieces of the puzzle for a linear solver!
+We have all the pieces of the puzzle for a linear solver!
+Since all of our functions are mutating, we just have to list them in the three steps outlined at the beginning.

 ```@example 1
 function linear_solve!(A,b)